jamesaoverton/obi-experiment/glucose.md

     blood specimen 1
       type: blood specimen
-      contained in: test tube 1
+      located in: test tube 1

 The subject mouse and the blood specimen each have a specimen role that is realized in the collection process.